wandyezj/wandyezj.github.io/docs/quotes.md

 "You can have everything in life you want, if you will just help other people get what they want." - Zig Ziglar

 "The most profound technologies are those that disappear.
 They weave themselves into the fabric of everyday life until they are indistinguishable from it." - Mark Weiser

+"granola is a thousand tiny cookies" - wandyezj 2024

+"Television’s advocacy of individual gratification through romance and consumption of material goods is not balanced by advocacy of thrift or of work." from Language in Thought and Action by Hayakawa

+"Architecture shouldn't be global; architecture needs to be local to respond to specific microclimates and social conditions." from Design for a Better World by Don Norman

+"We could, but we don’t have to, and maybe we shouldn’t" - wandyezj 2024

+"I did it for the pure joy of the thing.
+And if you can do it for joy, you can do it forever" - Stephen King

+"When you really look at something, and think about it, everything becomes funny." wandyezj 2024

+“To err is human, to forgive design.” from Designing Usable Electronic Text by Andrew Dillon

+"Engineers look for problems because fixing problems and making things better is their life’s work." wandyezj 2024

+"It’s best to eliminate problems permanently if possible.
+That way you can confidently move on to new problems." wandyezj 2024

+"English is my favorite programming language: it’s flexible, and you can blame the interpreter." wandyezj 2023

+“Does it spark joy or regret?”
+“Both” wandyezj 2023

+“Putting things away creates the illusion that the clutter problem has been solved” from the life-changing magic of tidying up by marie kondo

+"Stop waiting for people to give you a trophy.
+Make your own trophies to celebrate your accomplishments." wandyezj 2023

+“Concentrated power is not rendered harmless by the good intentions of those who create it” from Capitalism and Freedom by Milton Friedman

+“No society can be stable unless there is a basic core of value judgements that are unthinkably accepted by the bulk of its members” from Capitalism and Freedom by Milton Friedman

+"If you want control you need to be the one making things." wandyezj 2023